defenseunicorns/leapfrogai-backend-vllm/README.md

 # Supply a REPO_ID, FILENAME and REVISION if a different model is desired
 make fetch-model

-# Copy the config file, change this if different params are needed
-cp config.example.yaml config.yaml

 # Start Model Backend
 make dev
 ```